hias222/documentation/software/README.md

 ## Description

 This tool receives data of colorado System 6 over a serial/usb on linux/mac/raspberry/windows to local MQTT topic.
 After this, it can be forwarded to a website for live timing.
-See [ansibleswim](https://github.com/hias222/ansibleswim) repo for details about using all softwareparts on a raspberry.
+See [ansibleswim][ansible_repo] repo for details about using all softwareparts on a raspberry.

 ## Install